kalanzun/red_lenlab/build.md

 ### Linux

-Lenlab builds should work with the default development packages of qt5, qwt and libusb and default compiler of the distribution.
+Lenlab builds should work with the default development packages of qt6 and libusb and default compiler of the distribution.

 ### Raspberry Pi 4